FudanSELab/How-to-replace-framework-in-AOSP/README.md

 }
 ```

 **It's `framework-minus-apex` that gets installed to the device,** products of target `framework` not installed to the device.
 But it should be noticed that **the output file's name is still framework.jar**.
-And you can go to `framework-minux-apex`, you'd see:
+And you can go to `framework-minus-apex`, you'd see:

 ```bp
 java_library {